 In this article, we have discussed how to protect businesses from cybercriminals impersonating them on social media, and especially how to identify and report these fake profiles to request takedowns.

 While the majority, if not all, social media platforms offer an easy way to report these fake profiles, monitoring the different networks for these impersonating profiles can be very challenging and time-consuming, especially for smaller businesses that don’t have any dedicated team for monitoring.

-This is why it’s best to invest in a Social Media Protection Software to facilitate automated 24/7 monitoring and reporting systems.
+This is why it’s best to invest in Social Media Protection Software to facilitate automated 24/7 monitoring and reporting systems.